 Existing competitors relied primarily on indirect methods for collection of large amounts of consumer data through focus groups, survey, website cookies and web scraping.
 This comprise an inefficient method for analysing consumer behaviour since only a small number of consumers can be contacted / interviewed in order to gain insights for developing products and strategies for larger audiences.
 Their target market required large volumes of online consumer data through social media that is live, natural and unaltered; however, the existing baseline technologies were unable to meet such demands.

-Competitors are also looking at intrusive technology to gather
+Competitors are also looking at intrusive technology to collect consumer data with an “all data” or “no data” approach, where the user has to either provide permission to everything on their devices which makes their solution only viable for a small portion of consumer.

 6 Scientific / Technological Uncertainties